lopezpdvn/lopezpdvn.github.io/_drafts/november-2015-in-review.md

 [BrentErskine]: http://folding.extremeoverclocking.com/user_overtake.php?s=&u=153003 "BrentErskine Overtakes and Conquests"

 I made a small donation to the [SENS Research Foundation][] to help with their [end of year fundraiser][fundraiser].
-Currently the numbers look good and it seems likely they will reach the goal. **Please [donate][]**!
+Currently, the numbers look good and it seems likely they will reach the goal. **Please [donate][]**!

 [donate]: http://sens.org/donate "Donate | SENS Research Foundation"